Astrofriend's homepage

 Rear right -1.0 -1.55 to -0.71

-Now it's perfect, maybe it's the front right spring that is defective.
-Have to check it later, but I will replace the lower front bushings and then I replace the springs as well.
+Now it's perfect, maybe it's because of the weak front bushings, the springs looks okay.
+Have to check it later more carefully.
+But first I will replace the lower front bushings and then I replace the front springs as well.

 Go Back to content